-The next section will discuss plumbing and walls – two integral parts that have an impact on the cost and timeline of bathroom remodeling projects.
+The next section will discuss plumbing and walls – two integral parts that have an impact on the cost and timeline of bathroom remodelling projects.

-When remodeling a bathroom, both plumbing and walls will need to be addressed.
+When remodelling a bathroom, both plumbing and walls will need to be addressed.
 Depending on the extent of the remodel, plumbing may need to be rerouted or reconfigured.
 Moving existing pipes can be a much more difficult, expensive ordeal than adding new ones.
-You should estimate that changing the plumbing costs between $400 and $2000 per fixture, depending on its complexity and design.
+You should estimate that changing the plumbing costs between £400 and £2,000 per fixture, depending on its complexity and design.

 For wall changes, you’ll need to decide if you want partial or full demolition of the existing space.
 If you plan on completely tearing out walls that have cabinets built in, this could add to your overall cost.
 Likewise, it will cost more if there are structural changes to make in order for your new designs to work properly.
 In general, though, if you’re simply painting the walls or laying down new tile or stone, these materials typically don’t cost too much.

 When it comes to planning out how much it costs to remodel a bathroom, keep in mind that plumbing and wall changes can quickly add up to an expensive endeavour.
 With proper planning and budgeting though, you can create a beautiful and practical bathroom space without going too far over budget.

 The next step in developing a successful bathroom remodel is creating a budget.
 Knowing how much money you have available for the project will help guide decisions about scope, design features, materials and labour costs.